 If you see some red flags or behavior that is not super sketchy but still worth raising an eyebrow, don’t make excuses for him because he’s so hot or so nice or so charming.
-He just wants to fuck you, okay.
-Not that there’s anything wrong with just fucking.
-Having a fling or a brief sexual encounter is something I totally champion.
+He just wants to have sex with you, okay.
+Not that there’s anything wrong with something casual.
+Having a fling something I totally champion.
 But because I know I am a conquest for many people here, I don’t want anyone to have the satisfaction of a fling with me so that they can go brag to all their friends and never talk to me again.
 In Western countries however, I’m not against flings at all because Western men are just more mature about it.

 Another thing to be weary of is the type of guy who says that he “loves black girls.”
 I think some black women like to hear that.
 But I think there is a big difference between a man in a Western country that says that and a man in a country with no black people that says that.
 And trust me, so many people will say that to you, and it gets very old.
 Personally, I tend to not like anyone who says that, but I especially don’t like the people who say that here.
 The guys who have said things like that to me are always people who fetishize black women, usually to the point of a desperate, aggressive or pushy sexual conquest obsession.

-The most passionate, intimate, and intellectually and emotionally stimulating romances I’ve had in all my time traveling and living in the Balkans have been with people who had either never experienced being with a black person before, or had never given it any thought.
+The most passionate, intimate, and intellectually & emotionally stimulating romances I’ve had in all my time travelin, as well as living in the Balkans, have been with people who don’t mention that I’m black.
 They met ME and they liked ME.
-I just happened to be black, which was the cherry on top.
+I just happened to be black, which was an “exotic” cherry on top I suppose.
 If someone is making a big deal of it that you are black, then, they might care more about you being black than they care about you as an individual.